Strangers in Their Own Land: Anger and Mourning on the American Right

 HOCHSCHILD: Right.
 They don't think of themselves as racist, are insulted to turn on the television and see that they are seen this way.
-One man told me, “Oh, it's only the liberals that think we are more racist than they are”.
-And many people said, “Look, racism isn't gone by a long shot in this country, but we're not the only ones”.
+One man told me, “Oh, it's only the liberals that think we’re more racist than they are.”
+And many people said, “Look, racism isn't gone by a long shot in this country, but we're not the only ones.”
 And race was, of course, an enormous part of the story and I do talk about it in the book, but it was woven together with the sense of decline and fear and sense of being invisible to the authorities.

 GREGOIRE: I understand the dangers and the risk I'm putting my family in, but it's cheaper and it's easier.
 I can't afford to buy nothing else.

-FITZGERALD: The Gregoires are only about 20 families left in Bayou Corn.
-If a car drives down Sauce Picante today, it's likely either tourists or looters.
+FITZGERALD: The Gregoires are one of only about 20 families left in Bayou Corne.
+If a car drives down Sauce Picante today, it's likely either disaster tourists or looters.
 Jennifer says it's no longer a good place to raise a family.

 GREGOIRE: My son just had a birthday.
 We can’t [SOUND OF GREGOIRE CRYING], we couldn't throw a party for him this year at the house.
 That was bad.
 Nobody wants to come here.

 CURWOOD: That's Bayou Corne mother Jennifer Gregoire in Emmett Fitzgerald's story.
-Now, in your research into Bayou Corne and the Bayou Corne sinkhold, you spoke with Bayou Corne resident Mike Schaff.
+Now, in your research into Bayou Corne, the Bayou Corne sinkhole, you spoke with Bayou Corne resident Mike Schaff.
 Now, Schaff loses a lot, but why does he continue to oppose federal environmental regulations and in spite of his own self-professed desire to protect the environment?